bentleygd/CSIC/README.md

-# OSINTChck
+# CSIChck
-Python scripts that automate checking different OSINT feeds to determine if something is evil.
+Python scripts that automate checking different crowd-source threat intelligence feeds to determine if something is evil.